bptworld/Hubitat/Apps/Notifier/README.md

 * Copy the Child code from GitHub into a second ‘New App’ & save this too
 * Go to ‘Apps’
 * Click ‘Load New Apps’
-* Select ‘Notifier’ under ‘User Apps’
+* Select ‘Notifier Plus’ under ‘User Apps’
 * Click 'Done'
-* Go back to Apps and open 'Notifier'
+* Go back to Apps and open 'Notifier Plus'
 <br>
 You can now create new child apps directly from here.<br><br>